HiLivin/x708blitz/README.md

 _Shutting down with the old `off` won't turn off the X708 board._

+_The UPS info should be seen on the status screen just right to your node's alias._

 ## Link to the Geekworm wiki
 - https://wiki.geekworm.com/X708

 ## TODO:
 - [x] Modify RaspiBlitz menu entry to perform X708 software shutdown instead of `off`
-- [ ] Include battery and AC supply info on the status screen
+- [x] Include battery and AC supply info on the status screen (done by RaspiBlitz `_background.scan.sh`)
-- [ ] Include uninstall script
+- [x] Include uninstall script